-It’s 161km, a short stage for “le cyclisme moderne” says the TV commentary, designed make the racing more lively as opposed to the “interminable randonnées which made up the large part of old editions”.
+It’s 161km, dubbed as short stage for “le cyclisme moderne” by the TV commentary, designed make the racing more lively as opposed to the “interminable randonnées which made up the large part of old editions”.
 The stage crosses the Vosges mountains and the hero of the day is Altig who takes the yellow jersey on home soil, he’d broken away with young French rider Georges Groussard (Pelforth-Sauvage-Lejeune) with over 100km to go and they’re later joined by three more including Joseph Groussard, brother of Georges, and Willy Derboven (Solo-Superior) who joins as a “policeman” to mark Van de Kerckhove’s yellow jersey and sits on all day which allows him to stay fresh and he wins the stage, a consolation for his team as they lose the yellow jersey.

 Stage 6 and a link between 1964 and 1989 as Dutch racer Henk Nijdam (Televizier) takes the stage to Besançon with a late attack.
 His son Jelle would win two stages of the 1989 edition, also with late attacks.

 Stage 7 begins after a short bus transfer from Besançon to Champagnole.
-Today it’s normal and deliberate to have a stage finish in one town and a start elsewhere the next day but in 1964 this is is a rarity.
-It’s portrayed as modern, and so is the racing, the talk on TV the high speed and how close riders still are on the general classification when in the past they’d have lost or gained minutes so far thanks to splits and mishaps.
-The 195km route crosses the Jura mountains where Julio Jimenez wins the mountains points on the Col de la Faucille, showing ambitions for the mountains competition.
+Today it’s normal and deliberate to have a finish in one town and a start the next day elsewhere but in 1964 this is is a rarity.
+The transfer is portrayed as modern, and so is the racing, the talk on TV the high speed and how close riders still are on the general classification when in the past they’d have lost or gained minutes so far thanks to splits and mishaps.
+The 195km route crosses the Jura mountains where Julio Jimenez wins the mountains points on the Col de la Faucille, showing his ambitions for the mountains competition.
 After the descent a thunderstorm breaks on the race and the conditions get dangerous.
 The peloton splits with Poulidor and Georges Groussard among the front group of about 20 and they take time on Anquetil with Jan Janssen (Pelforth) the stage winner (pictured above at a later point in the race).